Close Menu

 Repair What You Have

 The best way to minimize your impact is to avoid buying new devices if you can.
 The unpalatable truth is that every new gadget has a cost in manufacturing, shipping, operating life, and, eventually, waste.
+Most of the environmental impact comes from the manufacturing stage.

 It’s best to continue using what you already own or get devices repaired to extend their lifespan wherever possible.
 Thankfully, this is becoming easier with the US Federal Trade Commission voting to enforce the right to repair.
 Manufacturers like Apple and Samsung are starting to offer guides and repair kits, but there’s still a ways to go.
-If you want to check into how repairable your gadgets are, iFixit has a guide, and it’s also a great place to find tutorials, guides, and all the necessary components and tools to fix your devices.
+If you want to check how repairable your gadgets are, iFixit has a guide, and it’s also a great place to find tutorials, instructions, and the necessary components and tools to fix your devices.
 You might even be able to rent iFixit kits from your local library, as one WIRED staffer found when looking to repair her Roomba.

 Buy Used or Refurbished